Adam Clarke: Memberships

 He was elected a member of six of the most learned societies of his day.
 He was a member of the British and Foreign Bible Society, Fellow of the American Antiquarian Society in 1816, a Member of the Royal Irish Academy, an Associate of the Geological Society of London, a Fellow of the Royal Asiatic Society, and a member of the American Historical Institute.

 Death

-Clarke died from an attack of cholera, 26 Aug.
-1832.
+Clarke died from an attack of cholera on 26 August 1832.
 There is a memorial to Adam Clarke in Portrush, Antrim, County Antrim.

 Theological contribution

 Commentary on the Bible

-He is chiefly remembered for writing a commentary on the Bible which took him 40 years to complete and which was a primary Methodist theological resource for two centuries.
+He is chiefly remembered for writing a commentary on the Bible which took him 40 years to complete (1831) and which was a primary Methodist theological resource for two centuries.
 Comments on this work are mixed, but recognize its erudition.
 By himself he produced nearly half as much material as the scores of scholars who collaborated on the twelve-volume The Interpreters' Bible.
 His commentary, particularly that on Revelation, identified the Catholic Church with the Antichrist.

 Clarke followed Wesley in opposing a Calvinistic scheme of salvation, preferring instead the Wesleyan-Arminian positions regarding predestination, prevenient grace, the offer of justification to all persons, the possibility of entire sanctification, and assurance of salvation.